 The final business case for the Council's PFI project was approved by Department for Education & Schools in August 2006.
 The PFI contract was signed on 3rd August 2006 for the provision and replacement of three schools, which was a long term commitment for the provision of accommodation and facilities management for a period of 28 years.
-35% of the payment to the contract ("the unitary charge") is adjusted annually in line with the Retail Price Index.
+35% of the payment to the contract over the life of the contract ("the unitary charge") is adjusted annually in line with the Retail Price Index.
 The monthly payment is subject to scrutiny and adjustment for the level and quality of service provided.
 During 2006/07, the Council entered into a Private Finance Initiative contract for the design, build and operation of three schools Penn Wood, Beechwood and Arbour Vale.
-The contract is for a period of 28years.
+The contract is for a period of 28 years.